 Your dentist will then form an impression of the area and the bite pattern of the corresponding teeth.
 This will be sent to the dental lab that creates your custom bridge.

-When the dental lab has finished your permanent bridge, Barry LeJeune, DDS will call you back in for a short second appointment.
+When the dental lab has finished your permanent bridge, LeJeune Family Dentistry will call you back in for a short second appointment.
 The temporary crowns are removed and your new permanent bridge is cemented in place over the abutments.

-If you have recently had a tooth extracted, and you would like to explore your restoration options, you should not hesitate to call Barry LeJeune, DDS at (757) 827-9114 to schedule an appointment.
+If you have recently had a tooth extracted, and you would like to explore your restoration options, you should not hesitate to call LeJeune Family Dentistry at (757) 827-9114 to schedule an appointment.